ebrehault/slides/plone/ploneconf-2017-keynote.md

 Would we release a module without tests? no

-Would we release a module without i18n? no
+Would we release a module without internalization? no

 Would we release a module with funky CSS selectors? no

 That's what I call our culture.
+Other CMS (or frameworks), they don't all have that.

 --------------------------------------------------------------------------------

-# Pharamaka
+# Pharmaka

 .fx: titleslide